SparkPost/support-docs/support/reporting/analytics-report.md

 #### Step 1: Select Your Metrics

 The metrics you select are the basic building blocks of your report.
-The chosen metrics will be displayed in time-series charts.
+The chosen metrics will be shown in time-series charts.

 ![Selecting Metrics](media/analytics-report/metrics.gif)

 #### Step 2: Apply Your Filters

-Think about what data you would like to hone in on, or what data you want to include.
+Think about what data you would like to isolate, or what data you want to include.

 ![Adding Filters](media/analytics-report/filter.gif)